Open Bible Data Home About News OET Key

 ἓν τῶν μελῶν σου

 Here, the phrase one of your members refers to a body part.
-If it would be helpful in your language, you could use an equivalent phrase or state the meaning plainly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [one of your body parts]

 Note 9 topic: grammar-connect-words-phrases